schmoelder/diss/doc/03_methods_software_design/01_programming_principles.md

 This principle recognizes that often there are multiple ways to implement the same functionality.
 Focusing on an implementation with the fewest lines of code, or maximum efficiency often sacrifices readability and increases complexity.
 Instead, developers should strive to write clear, concise, and understandable code that is easy to maintain and modify over time.
-Don Knuth famously wrote: "Premature optimization is the root of all evil." {cite}`Knuth1974` Unless efficiency is critical, a suboptimal implementation will not severely affect the performance of the program but will make it harder to understand.
-Moreover, if a complicated function does more than one thing, it is more likely that at some point logic has to be reimplemented in another part of the code base, violating the DRY principle.
-Therefore, adhering to the KISS principle can greatly enhance the maintainability and extendability of code.
+As Knuth famously observed, "premature optimization is the root of all evil" {cite}`Knuth1974`.
+Unless efficiency is a genuine bottleneck, a simpler implementation is preferable: it will rarely affect overall performance significantly, but will be substantially easier to understand and modify.
+Moreover, if a function does more than one thing, its logic is more likely to be reimplemented elsewhere in the codebase, violating the DRY principle.
+Adhering to the KISS principle therefore enhances both maintainability and extensibility.

 (interface_vs_implementation)=
 **Program to the interface not to the implementation**

 In software development, it is crucial to design flexible code to accommodate changes in requirements.
 One technique for achieving this is to program to an interface, not to an implementation.
 An interface can be thought of as an abstract representation of the behavior that a piece of code is supposed to exhibit.
 It is a contract that specifies *what* a piece of code can do, but not *how* it does it.
 An implementation, on the other hand, is the actual code that provides the behavior specified by the interface.

-This technique allows for the creation of adaptable code, where different implementations providing the similar behavior can be easily substituted without the need to modify the code that depends on that behavior which promotes a clearer separation of concerns in the code.
+This allows different implementations with equivalent behavior to be substituted without modifying the surrounding code, promoting a clear separation of concerns.
 By designing with interfaces, the code can focus on the essential behavior, making it easier to understand, maintain, and test.

 (style)=
 **Language and domain specific aspects**